Studies in the Psychology of Sex Vol. 7: Content

 Chapter 1, Eonism: the book begins with an introduction to eonism, Ellis' equivalent of what is now known as transgenderism.
-Despite being extremely progressive for his time, Ellis believed that this affliction only occurred among men, and therefore bases all of the case studies on males.
-He also emphasizes the fact that eonism and sexual inversion (homosexuality) were two completely separate sexual abnormalities that tended not to overlap.
-This was supported by the fact that all the introduced case studies were purely heterosexual men, who simply felt the urge to express themselves as a female primarily through cross dressing.
+He emphasizes the fact that eonism and sexual inversion (homosexuality) were two completely separate sexual abnormalities that tended not to overlap.
+This was supported by the fact that all the introduced case studies were nonhomosexual men.

 Chapter 2, The Doctrine of Erogenous Zones: this chapter delves into the basis of various perversions and sexual practices, naming the erogenic zones as a potential contributor.
 Ellis however states that these zones are also the basis of normal sexual processes, and that sexual perversions are simply more exaggerated versions of these ordinary practices.

 Chapter 3, The History of Florrie and the Mechanism of Sexual Deviation: here Ellis focuses on the mechanisms of sexual deviation and the specific case study of Florrie, a young woman whom Ellis helped to entertain her sexual fantasies in order to achieve orgasm.

 Chapter 4, The Menstrual Curve of Sexual Impulse: this chapter is dedicated to the study of female sexuality; more specifically the influence of the menstrual cycle on sexual impulse.
 Ellis believed that there were three curves of menstruation, and that when these all peaked simultaneously, women would be overcome with a wave of sexual desire.

 Chapter 5, The Synthesis of Dreams: A Study of a Series of One Hundred Dreams: Ellis describes his method of "dream synthesis", a method of studying dreams inspired by his fellow academic Sigmund Freud.
 This method was intended to uncover sexual fantasies and their origin, but Ellis acknowledged the fact that improvements had to be made.

 Chapter 6, The Conception of Narcissism: this chapter relates narcissism to sexuality, exploring how it can result in sexual deviations and its role in psychoanalysis.
 Here Ellis again refers to Freud's work.

 Chapter 7, Undinism: this chapter is dedicated to undinism, a sexual perversion that Ellis himself experienced in which one gets aroused by the sight of a woman urinating.
 Ellis believed that it was a combination of heredity and infantile convulsions that produced the predisposition of developing this perversion.

 Chapter 8, Kleptolagnia: this chapter is again dedicated to a fairly unfamiliar perversion called kleptolagnia: the state of being sexually aroused by theft.
 Ellis suggested that the development of this sexual deviation can primarily be traced back to childhood, where small stolen items acted as symbols for the individuals secret sexual desires.

 Chapter 9, The History of Marriage: the final chapter of the book, recounts the history of marriage and its role In a wide variety of sexual perversions.